How to plant Spring bulbs

 The images show how to plant spring bulbs

-3. The pointy end of the plant goes up, which is the correct way
+3. The pointy end of the plant goes up.

-I find planting spring bulbs much easier with a bulb planted, and preferabley a long-handled bulb planter especially if you are planting a lot of bulbs.
+I find planting spring bulbs much easier with a bulb planted, and preferably a long-handled bulb planter, especially if you are planting a lot of bulbs.
 Crocus has a good selection, affiliate link to Bulb planters.

 Most bulbs have a discernible flat end and a pointed end, or nose as shown in third top image.
 It's easy to remember the flat end goes at the bottom and the pointed nose end pointing upwards.

-Cover with the plug or soil and no other attention is needed.
-Most bulbs with the exception of Tulips will re appear each year and flower well.
+Most bulbs with the exception of Tulips will reappear each year and flower well.

 Planting depths for spring flowering bulbs

-If you are planting into the borders, the correct planting depth is important.
+If you are planting into the borders, the correct planting depth is important (this does not apply to container planting.)

 Cyclamen 2.5 cms (1")